stripe/checkout-sales-demo/README.md

+# Sales demo of Stripe Checkout

-# Checkout with multiple locales
+Sales demo of Stripe Checkout with different locales around the world.

 ![Checkout across the world](checkout_accross_the_world.png)

-This samople shows you how to easily create a checkout session to see what Checkout might look like for customers from around the world:
+This demo shows you how to easily create a checkout session to see what Checkout might look like for customers from around the world:

 - US: English; USD; cards, Apple Pay & Google Pay
 - DE: German; EUR; cards, Apple Pay & Google Pay (soon: Giropay)